mavleo96/cse538-assignments/hw2/README.md

 ### 1.2 Smoothed Trigram Language Model

 Make a class, `TrigramLM`, that creates and trains a trigram language model.
-The LM should be trained on all songs from the dataset.
+The LM should be trained on all songs from the training set.
 In particular, `TrigramLM` must have the following instance methods:

 #### **Methods:**
 1. `trigramLM.train(datasets)`: Stores data necessary to be able to compute smoothed trigram and unigram probabilities (see more specifics below).
 Does not need to return anything.